partykit/partykit/apps/docs/src/content/docs/tutorials/add-partykit-to-a-nextjs-app/1-what-you-will-build.md

 title: What you will build
 sidebar:
     label: 1.
 What you will build
-description: In this tutorial, you'll add a real-time feature to a Next.js app.
+description: In this tutorial, you'll add a real-time feature to a Next.js app
 ---

 In this tutorial, you'll add a real-time feature to a Next.js app.
 Here's a bare-bones poll app with two pages.
 You can play with the [live demo]().